 Her writing interests include the medical humanities, autotheory and autopolitics, constructions of race and whiteness, and body/otherness.

-Her newest manuscript was just longlisted for the Graywolf Nonfiction Prize, and shortlisted for Tarpaulin Sky’s Book Award.
+Her newest manuscript, These Dark Skies, was longlisted for the Graywolf Nonfiction Prize, and shortlisted for Tarpaulin Sky’s Book Award, and will be released June 2022 by University of Iowa Press.

 Contact her at ari.zwartjes [at] gmail [dot] com